 Here’s how to link your Analytics and Google Ads accounts.

 Jeff can use his campaign to know more about how people interact with his site.
 Thanks to Analytics, he finds that visitors who clicked his ad tended to leave the website from the Contact page.
 He realized this page wasn't particularly helpful.
-So he worked with a webmaster to include the address and phone number on the menu page in time for his Valentine's day campaign.
+So he worked with a web developer to include the address and phone number on the menu page in time for his Valentine's day campaign.

 During the season or holiday